 - For 1440p video at 60 frames per second, the range is 9,000 to 18,000 kbps.
 In upload speeds, that’s between 11 Mbps and 21.8 Mbps.

-- If you really want to live stream 4k video, doing it at 30 frames per second will require you to upload between 13,000 and 34,000 kbps.
-In terms of speed, that’s 15.8 Mbps and 41 Mbps.
+- If you really want to live stream 4k video, doing it at 30 frames per second will require a bitrate between 13,000 and 34,000 kbps.
+In terms of upload speed, that’s 15.8 Mbps and 41 Mbps.

-As you can see, YouTube is the place to go for the highest-quality live streaming.
-Facebook seems to be the most accessible, while Twitch is still the gamer’s haven.
+As you can see, YouTube offers the highest-quality live streaming.
+Facebook is the most accessible, while Twitch is still the gamer’s haven.

-Calculating the desired upload speed is one thing, but ensuring you have access to it is something completely different.
-The problem is that getting access might be harder than you think.
+Calculating your desired upload speed is one thing, but getting access to that speed is something completely different.

 In terms of sheer speed, the good news is that internet connections are becoming faster across the board.
-Technologies such as optic fiber internet are bringing higher speeds to your workplace or home — at least they are if someone is offering them in your area.
+Technologies such as fiber-optic internet are bringing higher speeds to your workplace or home — if fiber is offered in your area, that is.

-So step number one in your chase for a good upload speed for streaming is to switch to an ISP that offers the speed you need.
+So, the first step in obtaining a good upload speed for streaming is to switch to an ISP that offers the speed you need.
 Be prepared to pay more for more speed, though.
 Also, make sure you ask around about the quality of their service.

 If you’re stuck with a provider that offers suboptimal speeds, you can still do a couple of things to improve your situation:

 - Get a wired connection.
 Your WiFi might be great when it comes to watching YouTube videos on your smartphone or checking social media.
-But when live streaming, you want to have a wired connection with an ethernet cable is better.
+But when live streaming, a wired connection with an ethernet cable is better.
 It gives you less interference and more stability, which leads to better stream quality.

 - Remove excess devices from your network.
 You don’t want your internet connection to be crowded when you start streaming.
 Don’t let any other device hog your upload speed, and disconnect them from your network or turn off their WiFi capabilities during your stream.